gabrielavoll/silly-single-purpose/README.md

 To run locally:

-Download the files
+Download/Clone Repo

+to install gemfile
-in Terminal: install bundler ( to utilize the versions of sinatra and ruby specified)
+in Terminal: bundle install

-in Terminal: heroku create

-in Terminal: git push heroku master

-in Terminal: heroku open

-and the website should be up at whatever randomly generated website they give you
+to build server locally http://127.0.0.1:4000/ in Terimal: bundle exec jekyll serve

-link to the live app on Heroku: http://isitpartytime.herokuapp.com/
+link to the live app on Heroku: http://gabrielavoll.github.io/silly-single-purpose